 11. A system in place to share content on social media platforms.

 Once content is created, how will you distribute all of it across social media platforms?
 If the task does not seem too daunting and you can share manually, then your system is simple.
-However, if this promotional method is something that will be easily forgotten, social media distribution tools are amazing!
+However, if this promotional method is something that will be easily forgotten, there are many best in class social media distribution tools are amazing!

 12. A content marketing editorial calendar to organize and schedule your plan is in place.

 Editorial calendars are the perfect solution to figuring how and when to publish content.
 There are many free and paid tools for scheduling your content.
 You can also create your own calendar any way you like as you would any other calendar.